-American Honors is a new, competitive Honors College offered in partnership with select community colleges.
+American Honors is a new, competitive honors program offered in collaboration with select community colleges.

 Its curriculum is designed to prepare students for junior- and senior-level coursework at the best colleges and universities in the country.
 At the conclusion of the 2-year program, students will earn an Associate’s degree with Honors and will have the opportunity to apply for transfer to a top 4-year university to complete their Bachelor’s degree.

 American Honors is a competitive program, with admissions rates comparable to selective 4-year colleges and universities.
 Recognizing that potential is reflected in many ways, we look holistically at academic, extracurricular, co-curricular, and work accomplishments when determining fit.